Sugar and Spice

 It caused the daisy wallpaper to ripple as if it was nothing more than tissue.
 The commotion startled both Madeline and Geon Woo, and seconds later the whole wall to her right crashed outward, slamming down loudly in a billow of dirt and debris.
-With one of the flimsy walls down, the other three no longer had the needed support and collapsed as well, sounding like gunshots as their wooden beams hit the concrete.
+With one flimsy wall down, the other three no longer had the needed support and collapsed as well, sounding like gunshots as their wooden beams slammed down to the concrete.
 A handful of police officers shouting commands in a foreign language rushed in, their weapons drawn and pointed at Geon Woo.
 Panicking, he dropped the scissors, leaving them to clatter loudly on the floor as he raised his hands in the air.

-There was someone speaking to the officers, and although she couldn’t recognize the language, it was Levi’s voice.
+Someone was speaking to the officers, and although she couldn’t recognize the language, it was Levi’s voice.
 There was no mistaking it.
-Relief washed over her and she allowed herself to slump in the armchair.
+Relief washed over her, and she allowed herself to slump in the armchair.

 “And I’m sure if you examine this workshop and the adjoining property,” Levi continued in Croatian, “And look into his personal records over the past 12 months, you’ll be able to tie him to at least one murder.”

 “Croatia?!”
 Madeline choked.
 She honestly thought she was still on Malta somewhere.
 The distance she was taken while unconscious was staggering.
-If he hadn’t shown up when he did…
+If Levi hadn’t shown up when he did…

-“How are you holding up?” he asked, gently opening her eyes wide with his fingertips, checking her pupils for any lingering affect of whatever drug Geon Woo had used on her.
-Satisfied she was no longer in any danger, he accessed the rest of her visible body for any bruises and cuts.
+“How are you holding up?” he asked, gently opening her eyes wide with his fingertips, checking her pupils for any lingering effect of whatever drug Geon Woo had used on her.
+Satisfied she was no longer in any danger, he accessed the rest of her visible body for any bruises or cuts.
 “I’ll need to check you more thoroughly after we’re out of here.”

-“A little shaken up, but I’ll be okay,” she whispered, thankfully.
+“I’m a little shaken, but I’ll be okay,” she whispered, thankfully.
 “Were we successful?”

-Despite finding her before anything truly unsavory happened, Levi was beyond irritated with the undisclosed facts of the mission.
-He was fairly certain Syriem knew the details of the blue diamond, but left it out of the docket because Levi would not have considered the job had he known what this was really all about.
+Despite finding her before anything unsavory happened, Levi was beyond irritated with the undisclosed facts of the mission.
+He was confident Syriem knew the details surrounding the blue diamond but left it out of the docket because Levi would not have considered the job had he known what this was really all about.
 And the fact that it put Madeline in real danger...

 “We need to bow out of this quietly.”